friedrith/ux-research/extended-reality/huds/REAME.md

 First of all, we need to create a first prototype of the HUD.

-* (01-how-to-build-huds.md) using web technologies and Google cardboards
+* [How to build HUDs?](01-how-to-build-huds.md) using web technologies and Google cardboards

 ## Ux evaluation